 where $[\,\cdot\,]_{0}^{255}$ is the operator for truncating the inner to have values between 0 and 255.

-As illustrated in Fig.~\ref{fig:combination-b}, the above definition causes a piecewise mapping, in which values above 128 are clipped and others stay unchanged.
-We can see in Fig.~\ref{fig:combination-c} that the resultant map $\bar{S}$ occupies the common salient parts between $S$ and $S_w$.
-Although the detected object region has lower saliency values, the whole object is uniform in intensity and clearly stands out of the background.
-This means that we also can perform a post-processing operation on $\bar{S}$ for refining its saliency values.
+As illustrated in Fig.~\ref{fig-combination-b}, the above definition causes a piecewise mapping, in which the values above 128 are clipped and the others stay unchanged.
+From Fig.~\ref{fig-combination-c}, we can see the resultant map $\bar{S}$ occupies the common salient parts between $S$ and $S_w$.
+Although the detected region has lower saliency, the whole region is uniform and clearly stands out of the background.
+This means that we also can perform a post-processing operation on $\bar{S}$ to refine its saliency.